fspmarshall/bbmt-blog/episodes/episode-1.md

 useful, as well as my thoughts on why a bottom-up view of blockchain technology is important.

-In this episode, we will be meeting the family of cryptographic tools that we will use throughought this series.
+In this episode, we will begin meeting the family of cryptographic tools that we will use throughought this series.
 Don't worry if you aren't familiar with cryptography at all; we'll start from the beginning.